Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/google-analytics.md

 | Incremental Sync | Yes |
 | Namespaces | No |

+## Prerequisites

+* Google Analytics Property ID
+* One of the following:
+  > * A Google Analytics account with access to the GA4 property you want to sync
+  > * Google Service Account JSON Key

 ## Setup guide

-### Step 1: Create a GA4 Service Account for authentication
+### Step 1: Create a GA4 Service Account for authentication (skip this step for OAuth authentication)

 1. Sign in to the Google Account you are using for GA as an admin.